13th Month Pay is 1/12th of the basic salary of an employee within a calendar year.

 Most of you might say that at last, I will now be able to buy that long-overdue smartphone of mine.

 Some of you might say that you will put it in a savings account deposit so you may have something to lean on in case of emergency.

-All of those mentioned above makes sense but If I will receive my 13th month pay today, I will spend it on the following:
+All of those mentioned above make sense but If I will receive my 13th-month pay today, I will spend it on the following:

 Pay Your Debts First

 Do you have an existing debt that you pay monthly like